TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Results

-To test robustness at the scenario level, we apply a \textbf{Wilcoxon signed-rank test} to per-scenario average scores, comparing \textsc{Time} against Qwen3 (Thinking) for each size.
-Improvements are statistically significant in all cases ($p < 0.001$): for 4B, $p = 3.8\mathrm{e}{-4}$; for 8B, $p = 1.9\mathrm{e}{-5}$; for 14B, $p = 1.6\mathrm{e}{-6}$; and for 32B, $p = 5.0\mathrm{e}{-7}$.
-These results indicate that \textsc{Time} delivers consistent gains in temporal commonsense reasoning across categories and scales, in line with the hypothesis that a context-triggered explicit reasoning policy helps models handle temporal state transitions more reliably than static thinking modes.
+Taken together, these results show that \textsc{Time} improves performance on \textsc{Time}Bench consistently across model scales.
+Within the scope of this benchmark, the gains support the view that a context-triggered reasoning policy helps models reason more reliably from underlying context signaled by temporal cues than fixed thinking or no-thinking modes.
 A full category-level and structural breakdown across model sizes is provided in \autoref{sec:ablation}.